sriramsuryaa/Mind-Track-App/README.md

 ## Credits

 This application was originally created by [Vennilavanguvi](https://github.com/Vennilavanguvi/Trend).
 The DevOps implementation, including Docker containerization, AWS ECR hosting, and Kubernetes deployment, was contributed by me.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test locally
-5. Submit a pull request
-4. Test locally
-5. Submit a pull request